 “Our lowest price point for a deal is £402.
-If we were able to convert at least 1 visitor at the small, medium or large subscription price then we would consider this a good return on investment.
-That said, this doesn’t take into account customer lifetime value whereby the cost of acquiring a customer decreases should they renew for multiple years.”
+If we were able to convert at least one visitor at the small, medium, or large subscription price, then we would consider this a good return on investment.
+That said, this doesn’t take into account customer lifetime value, whereby the cost of acquiring a customer decreases should they renew for multiple years.”

 Leadfeeder website leads: 120

 Here are some impressive stats from Programmatic B2B: